christophgietl/pisco/README.md

 ```

 As soon as Pisco is running, you can use the following keys to control playback:
-- numbers `0-9` to play the top 10 tracks (or radio stations) of your Sonos favorites
-- ⏮ and ⏭ (or left and right arrow) to play previous or next track
 - ⏯ (or return) to pause or resume playback
 - ⏹ to stop playback
+- ⏮ and ⏭ (or left and right arrow) to play previous or next track
+- 0️⃣ to 9️⃣ to play the top 10 tracks (or radio stations) of your Sonos favorites
 - ➕ and ➖ (or up and down arrow) to raise or lower volume
 - 🔇 to mute or unmute